 Policy on delayed assignments: Assignments delivered between the lecture they were due and the following lecture get 50% of total credit.
 After the following lecture, no credit given.

-collaboration during exams: ABSOLUTELY
+exams: ABSOLUTELY NO

-NO COLLABORATION DURING EXAMS!!!
+COLLABORATION DURING EXAMS!!!

 Recommended textbook: "Introduction to Algorithms", 3rd Ed., by T. H. Cormen, C. E. Leiserson, R. L. Rivest, and C. Stein, MIT Press

 Recommended textbook: "Introduction to the Theory od Computation", 3rd Ed., by M. Sipser, Cengage Learning

 misrepresentation by deception or by other

 fraudulent means and can result in serious consequences, e.g. the grade of

 zero on an assignment, loss of credit with a notation on the transcript

 (notation reads: "Grade of F assigned for academic dishonesty"), and/or

 It is your responsibility to understand what constitutes academic